devceline/devceline/README.md

 ## About me
 👋 I'm a self-taught Programmer from the Middle East.
-I love Linux and all things open source 🐧 If the editor does not have a vim mode I don't want it.
+I love Linux and all things open source 🐧 If the application does not have a vim mode I don't want it.

 ```ts